lidofinance/lido-content/lido-landing/scorecard.md

   - scorecard-attribute: "Client Diversity"
     categories: "Validator set"
     self-assessment: "Okay"
-    comments: "Prysm is not the dominant client in Lido (>58% minority client usage), but share of smaller clients could be higher.\n\nAdditionally, more work to be done on Execution Layer client diversification."
+    comments: "There is no dominant Consensus layer client.
+However the share of smaller clients can and should be higher.\n\nAdditionally, more work needs to be done to diversify clients at the Execution Layer."
   - scorecard-attribute: "Lido’s smart contracts have the best security possible"
     categories: "Security"
     self-assessment: "Okay"